Wendy Heger AIA, LEED AP BD+C

 Associate Principal / Senior Project Manager

-As the Assistant Director of Planning & Facilities for the Houston Public Library, Wendy applied library programming, operational needs, and design standards to capital projects, including the $25 million restoration and addition to the historic Julia Ideson Building, one of the few remaining Spanish Colonial public buildings on the Texas Gulf Coast.
+As the Assistant Director of Planning & Facilities for the Houston Public Library, Wendy applied library programming, operational needs, and design standards to capital projects, including the $25 million restoration and addition to the 1926 Julia Ideson Building.
 She oversaw planning and completion of maintenance and improvements for the library system, comprised of 38 neighborhood libraries and three special collections libraries.

-Previously, Wendy served as Chief of Design & Construction for the City of Houston’s General Services Department where she managed the design and construction of building projects included in the City’s Capital Improvement Plan.
+Previously, she oversaw the City of Houston's General Services Department’s Design & Construction Division, after managing the city’s Parks to Standards program in the private sector.
+In this role, she managed the design and construction of building projects included in the City’s Capital Improvement Plan.
 This included implementation of the US Green Building Council’s LEED™ program for City projects.

-In private practice, she managed the $54 million City of Houston Parks to Standard program, a program to bring 277 parks up to standard, which included dozens of community center renovations.
-She also served as project architect on projects for Rice University, University of Houston Downtown, and commercial office building renovations.
+Wendy also has served as project architect on projects for Rice University, University of Houston Downtown, and commercial office building renovations.
 Her organizational and problem-solving skills foster a smooth, successful experience for the client and contractors.

 Additionally, Wendy actively works to strengthen the architectural industry in Texas.
 She is serving as the Vice President for Advocacy for Texas Society of Architects (TSA) and her past TSA positions include both Executive Trustee of TSA Architects Committee and Chair of the Advocacy Houston Advisory Committee.
 She also was a member and eventual President of the Architecture Center of Houston (ArCH) Foundation Board.
 Prior to that, Wendy served as the Public Relations member of the AIA Houston Board.